LloydTao/Hackathon-Junction-2021/README.md

 On the other hand, developers may wish to give **in-game benefits** to valuable members of the community, such as virtual currency or custom username styles.

 Chat rooms are hosted on the cloud, meaning that screening, flagging and moderating are **built-in** to the service.
 You just need to configure your moderation settings and access chats through our simple API.

+## Structure

+This monorepo is composed of 3 core system components.

+### Frontend

+The `frontend/` contains a consumer web application which acts as an example chat room.
+It can be used to send a message, where it will be screened, or to flag an existing message within the chat room.

+### Backend

+The `backend/` handles the business logic of the consumer app.
+It stores users, messages and flags within a database, and exposes REST endpoints for sending and flagging messages.

+### Data-Science

+The `Data-Science/` directory contains the code necessary for training and deploying message screening models.
+The `backend/` uses these models to check if a message is profane, and the models can re-train on flagged messages within the database.